wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/83-ministry-of-foreign-affairs-draft-discussion-paper-for-officials-working-group.md

 ## Purpose of Paper

   1. Some broad judgement needs to be drawn on the viability of what has come to be known as the 'status quo option'-i.e. a decision by New Zealand to reject a broader economic relationship with Australia and try to maintain, throughout the coming decade, the existing NAFTA framework in broad terms.
   2. It is acknowledged that of the many difficult issues involved in considering the best course of action for New Zealand to take in the context of this exercise, there is probably none that is so predictive in nature and dependent on intuitive judgements.
 The only possible d fence of the approach taken below-which does not shy from making such explicit sweeping judgements-is that a failure to arrive at an agreed view of New Zealand's future economic relationship with Australia under the status quo option is itself an implicit broad judgement that the status quo is tenable and a reasonable basis against which the costs of moving towards a broader-based relationship can be measured.
-As the latest NZIER study (Butcher &amp; Copeland) observed, the question that must be addressed is not a comparison of before integration with after integration but with integration and without integration.
+As the latest NZIER study (Butcher & Copeland) observed, the question that must be addressed is not a comparison of before integration with after integration but with integration and without integration.
   3. The importance of this issue is clear enough: New Zealand manufacturers are basically happy with the status quo.
 If you can have your cake and eat it too, why bother changing the recipe?
 Putting aside the extremist viewpoints expressed to officials in the DTI Industry Survey (January 1980), a dominant theme running through manufacturers' verbal comments to members of the survey team was:'Look, we've got what we want now.
 You blokes and your Ministers have done a great job negotiating with the Australians-just carry on'.
   4. The history of New Zealand's trade with the U.K., however, underlines the importance of taking a longer-term view of the longevity of even the happiest and apparently most mutually satisfactory of trading relationships.
 To state at the outset this Ministry's overall assessment of the realities of this exercise: just as it was obvious from the early 1960s that the cornerstone of New Zealand's trading links-the provision of 'cheap food' to the British housewife-could not be taken for granted any longer, so too today the existing framework of trans­ Tasman economic relations does not fit with the long-term political and economic aspirations of the dominant (Australian) trading partner.
 The broad policy inference to be drawn from this historical analogy is rather similar too, we think: New Zealand must begin the task of negotiating a long-term relationship that is consistent both with our own needs and our trading partner's aspirations before the existing framework is further whittled away.

 ## The 'Status Quo' Further Defined

   5. To avoid the accusation that one is setting up a 'straw man' argument, it is necessary to define approximately what one means by the status quo.
   6. It would be quite inaccurate to portray the current NAFTA framework as a static thing.
 Since the NAFTA was signed in 1965, it has been in a process of constant evolution: the implementation of article 3:7 deals from 1967, progressive changes in the rules of origin, the transition from British Preferences to the present-day Preferences Agreement, and so on.
 But at the level of generality on which this assessment is based, it is easy to identify a set of broad assumptions underlying the evolution of the NAFTA.
 First, it is not a free trade area approach but essentially a preferential area approach to trade relations.
 Second, competition has been consciously avoided (cf. panel arrangements, positive list approaches, highly disaggregated additions to the schedules).
-As Les Castle2 once put it: 'the avoidance of competition has run through the NAFrA like a theme in a Greek play, but whether it is tragedy or comedy, I have not yet decided'.
+As Les Castle[2](#f2) once put it: 'the avoidance of competition has run through the NAFrA like a theme in a Greek play, but whether it is tragedy or comedy, I have not yet decided'.
 Third, it has been marked by an exceptionally high degree of administrative intervention.
 Fourth-and less and less true in recent years-it has been imbalanced in New Zealand's favour (this has nothing to do with the balance of trade-we are referring to the form of institutional arrangements).
 Finally, there is no provision for harmonisation of policies that can lead to accusations of unfair competition; in practice, New Zealand has been the main beneficiary of this feature.
   7. All of these central assumptions are, it is suggested, at variance to a greater or lesser extent with the trend in Australian policy thinking.

 ## Australia's Approach to Economic Relations with New Zealand